-5 Digital Tools to Boost Your Productivity in 2017
+5 Digital Tools to Boost Your Productivity

 We’re always looking to get more work done faster.
 Often, working faster can lead to less productivity.
 When more and more is being expected of us and our work, we find ourselves rushing through things, or checking out and not doing anything at all.
 With all the distractions the internet offers, it also provides a handy toolkit to bust out when you need a boost.
 Here are 5 digital tools that you can put to good use every day to be more organized and get more done.

 Would you like to see a beautiful nature picture and quote every time you open a new tab in Chrome?
 Heck yes!
 Download the Chrome plug-in “Momentum” to see a different photo every day, along with weather, a to-do list, an inspirational quote and a “good day!” message.
 Boom!
 Day brightened and productivity increased.

 Who knew Gmail has a built-in to-do list creator?
 Under your name or company logo, click the dropdown menu labeled “Mail” and select “Tasks.”
 A lovely list creator appears down by your chats on the right side.
 You can create lists for the day, week, year, and everything in between.
 Get checking off those to-dos!

 Short for “if this, then that," IFTTT works as a trigger.
 Create and add recipes like, “When I get home, turn my lights on,” “When I post on Facebook, post the same thing to Twitter,” or “When I get to work, start tracking my hours in a GoogleDoc.”
 There is every recipe under the sun (my personal favorite, getting an email every time the President signs a bill) to make your personal and professional life more routine.